 Students are observers in a variety of education and education-related settings including community-based child care, Head Start, early intervention, and school districts.
-Observations should occur in a range of school and early learning settings (e.g., urban, suburban, rural; high- and low-performing schools) so that students have a broad experience and learn as much as possible about pre-K through 4th grade education philosophy.
+Observations should occur in a range of school and early learning settings (e.g., urban, suburban, rural; high-and low-performing schools) so that students have a broad experience and learn as much as possible about pre-K through 4th grade education learners and pre-K through 4th grade education philosophy.